-If you are visiting Kansai and are looking for a resort area, consider Kannabe Kōgen in Hyōgo Prefecture’s Toyooka City!
+If you are looking for resorts during your visit to Kansai, consider Kannabe Kōgen in Hyōgo Prefecture‘s Toyooka City!
 It is a plateau located in the outer ring of Mt.
 Kanabe (神鍋山) and is known as one of the leading ski resorts in Kansai.
 When the breath of spring releases the Kannabe Kōgen from the long cold winter, it is a perfect place for outdoor recreation activities.

 The volcanic activities of Kannabe volcanoes started about 25,000 years ago.
-After repeated eruptions, it was estimated that the eruption that happened about 3,000 years ago is the last one.
-Without any volcanic activities for a long time, the crater of Mt.
-Kannabe and its lava flow that goes as far as 15 km are both rare natural attractions in the area.
-In autumn, the crater is decorated with golden Japanese pampas grass ears that attract many people to adorn the gorgeous scenery.
+After repeated eruptions, it was estimated that the eruption about 3,000 years ago was the last.
+In the prolonged absence of volcanic activity, the crater of Mt.
+Kannabe and its lava flow spanning as far as 15 km are rare natural attractions in the area.
+In autumn, the crater is decorated with golden Japanese pampas grass ears that attract many people to admire the gorgeous scenery.

-Mt.
-Kannabe and Kannabe Kōgen is a plateau area surrounded by 1,000 metres tall mountains.
-Apart from being a ski resort for the past couple of centuries in winter, it has now been transferred into a popular all-season outdoor leisure destination where you can enjoy hiking, grass skiing, and paragliding from spring to autumn!
+1,000-meter tall mountains surround Mt.
+Kannabe and Kannabe Kōgen.
+Apart from being a winter ski resort for the past couple of centuries, it has now been transformed into a popular all-season outdoor leisure destination where you can enjoy hiking, grass skiing, and paragliding from spring to fall!